The health conditions that may increase risk of dementia

 “We also need to try to replicate the study in more diverse groups of people to ensure the results are representative of the population.

-“Future studies could examine whether efforts to manage or prevent cardiovascular problems in early-to-midlife, followed by mental health and neurological disorders when people are in their fifties and sixties, might reduce the risk of dementia.”
+“Future studies could examine whether efforts to manage or prevent cardiovascular problems in early-to-midlife, followed by mental health and neurological disorders when people are in their 50s and 60s, might reduce the risk of dementia.”

 Join our commenting forum